 Get Professional Advice

 It can be helpful to get counsel from a local divorce attorney as divorces are generally complicated.
 Your attorney can provide critical advice on how to protect your best interests before, during, and after divorce.
 Your attorney can also help submit the necessary paperwork and gather important information.

 Summary and Things to Consider

-Self quarantine, job loss, personal loss, and fear may all lead to an increase in divorces due to Coronavirus.
+Self-quarantine, job loss, personal loss, and fear may all lead to an increase in divorces due to Coronavirus.
 Courthouses are currently closed and only addressing emergency matters right now.
 So, you cannot file for a divorce yet even if you’d like to.
 You can use this time to think about the decision further.
 If you are sure about wanting a divorce, you can also start planning by contacting an attorney and/or filling out some of the necessary paperwork.
-If you’d like to discuss this with our team, we are continuing to work remotely and are available to for a confidential phone or video call.
+If you’d like to discuss this with our team, we are continuing to work remotely and are available for a confidential phone or video call.